-- Manage Functions: - Transmission of audit data to an external IT entity, including Start/stop and modify the behaviour of the trusted communication channel to external syslog server (netconf over SSH) and the trusted path for remote Administrative sessions (SSH)
+- Manage Functions: - Transmission of audit data to an external IT entity, including Start/stop and modify the behaviour of the trusted communication channel to external syslog server (netconf over SSH) and the trusted path for remote Administrative sessions (SSH) - Handling of audit data, including setting limits of log file size

-0 Handling of audit data, including setting limits of log file size Guidance N/A N/A Testing The evaluator shall try to modify all security related parameters for configuration of the transmission protocol for transmission of audit data to an external IT entity without prior authentication as security administrator (by authentication as a user with no administrator privileges or without user authentication at all).
+0 110 having of dual dual, merdaing secting innes of log me size Guidance N/A N/A Testing The evaluator shall try to modify all security related parameters for configuration of the transmission protocol for transmission of audit data to an external IT entity without prior authentication as security administrator (by authentication as a user with no administrator privileges or without user authentication at all).
 Attempts to modify parameters without prior authentication should fail.
 According to the implementation no other users than the Security Administrator might be defined and without any user authentication the user might not be able to get to the point where the attempt to modify the security related parameters can be executed.
-In that case it shall be demonstrated that access control mechanisms prevent execution up to the step that can be reached without authentication as Security Administrator.
+In that case it shall be demonstrated that access control mechanisms prevent execution up to the step that can be reached without authentication as

+Security Administrator.